Protein purification: Precipitation and differential solubilization

 Most proteins require some salt to dissolve in water, a process called salting in.
 As the salt concentration is increased, proteins can precipitate, a process called salting out which involves changing protein solubility.
 For example, in bulk protein purification, a common first step to isolate proteins is precipitation with ammonium sulfate (NH4)2SO4.
 This is performed by adding increasing amounts of ammonium sulfate and collecting the different fractions of precipitated protein.
 Subsequently, ammonium sulfate can be removed using dialysis (separating proteins from small molecules through a semipermeable membrane).
-During the ammonium sulfate precipitation step, hydrophobic groups present on the proteins are exposed to the atmosphere, attracting other hydrophobic groups; the result is formation of an aggregate of hydrophobic components.
+During the ammonium sulfate precipitation step, hydrophobic groups present on the proteins are exposed to the atmosphere, attracting other hydrophobic groups; the result is the formation of an aggregate of hydrophobic components.
 In this case, the protein precipitate will typically be visible to the naked eye.
 One advantage of this method is that it can be performed inexpensively, even with very large volumes.

 The first proteins to be purified are water-soluble proteins.
 Purification of integral membrane proteins requires disruption of the cell membrane in order to isolate any one particular protein from others that are in the same membrane compartment.
 Sometimes a particular membrane fraction can be isolated first, such as isolating mitochondria from cells before purifying a protein located in a mitochondrial membrane.
 A detergent such as sodium dodecyl sulfate (SDS) can be used to dissolve cell membranes and keep membrane proteins in solution during purification; however, because SDS causes denaturation, milder detergents such as Triton X-100 or CHAPS can be used to retain the protein's native conformation during complete purification.